dcdpr/did-btcr2/chapters/CRUD-Operations.md

 1. Else set `initialDocument` to the result of passing `identifier` and `identifierComponents` to the [CAS Retrieval] algorithm.
 1. Validate `initialDocument` is a conformant DID document according to the DID Core 1.1 specification.
-Else MUST raise `invalidDidDocument` error.
+Else MUST raise ::INVALID_DID_DOCUMENT:: error.
 1. Return `initialDocument`.

 ###### Sidecar Initial DID Document Validation